 What about people who do get symptoms?

 - A newly infected person will typically have their first outbreak two weeks after contact.
-However, it can begin within hours of contact or take a couple of years.
+However, it can begin within hours of contact or even take years to ever happen.

 - A first herpes outbreak is considered to be the most severe.